-5 Employer requirements are effective in increasing HCP immunization rates.
+Employer requirements are effective in increasing HCP immunization rates.

-In the 2010-11 influenza season, CDC found that approximately 13% of HCP reported that 6 7 their employers required influenza vaccination as a condition of employment.
-Among this group, vaccination coverage was 98.1%, compared to 58.3% among those without an 8 employer requirement [28].
-A national survey of acute-care hospitals conducted by Miller et 9 al. found that 55.6% of the hospitals surveyed had implemented an institutional requirement 10 [46], but that vaccination coverage rates increased most significantly in hospitals that also 11 12 enforced consequences for vaccine refusal [44].
+In the 2010-11 influenza season, CDC found that approximately 13% of HCP reported that their employers required influenza vaccination as a condition of employment.
+Among this group, vaccination coverage was 98.1%, compared to 58.3% among those without an employer requirement [28].
+A national survey of acute-care hospitals conducted by Miller et al. found that 55.6% of the hospitals surveyed had implemented an institutional requirement [46], but that vaccination coverage rates increased most significantly in hospitals that also enforced consequences for vaccine refusal [44].
 Consequences ranged in severity from mandatory masking to employee termination for noncompliance.
-Examples of employer 13 14 required influenza vaccination policies and their impact on HCP vaccination rates are 15 described below:
+Examples of employer required influenza vaccination policies and their impact on HCP vaccination rates are described below:

-- Septimus et al. evaluated an influenza vaccination requirement implemented 16 • throughout the Hospital Corporation of America (HCA), Inc. national health care 17 system for HCP (defined as clinical employees and individuals with access to patient 18 care areas) [47].
-Vaccination among HCP was required, but this policy permitted 19 medical, religious, and philosophical exemptions.
-Unvaccinated HCP were required 20 21 to either wear a surgical mask for the duration of the influenza season, or revise their workflow to eliminate patient contact.
-Prior to the requirement, the study reported 22 mean vaccination rates of 58%; post-requirement coverage levels rose to 96% [47].
-23 - 25 The Virginia Mason Medical Center in Seattle, WA was one of the first hospitals to report on its success using a mandatory vaccination program for HCP (defined in this 26 27 study as employees of the medical center including students, vendors, contractors, 28 outside physicians, and volunteers) as a condition of employment [48].
-Medical and religious exemptions were considered, and exempt HCP were required to wear a 29 surgical mask.
+• Septimus et al. evaluated an influenza vaccination requirement for HCP (defined as clinical employees and individuals with access to patient care areas) implemented throughout the Hospital Corporation of America (HCA), Inc. national health care system [47].
+Vaccination among HCP was required, but this policy permitted medical, religious, and philosophical exemptions.
+Unvaccinated HCP were required to either wear a surgical mask for the duration of the influenza season, or revise their workflow to eliminate patient contact.
+Prior to the requirement, the study reported mean vaccination rates of 58%; post-requirement coverage levels rose to 96% [47].

+- The Virginia Mason Medical Center in Seattle, Washington was one of the first hospitals to report on its success using a mandatory vaccination program for HCP (defined in this study as employees of the medical center including students, vendors, contractors, outside physicians, and volunteers) as a condition of employment [48].
+Medical and religious exemptions were considered, and exempt HCP were required to wear a surgical mask.
 Unionized nurses were also exempt from this policy.
-Within the first 30 31 year of implementation, vaccination coverage rates increased from 54% (2003) to 97.6% (2005), and coverage levels were sustained at >98% for the following 32 33 influenza seasons (2006-2009) [48]. - A mandatory influenza vaccination policy as a condition of employment was also implemented in hospitals throughout the BJC Health care system, following failed attempts by the organization to achieve target influenza vaccination rates through voluntary mechanisms [49].
+Within the first year of implementation, vaccination coverage rates increased from 54% (2003) to 97.6% (2005), and coverage levels were sustained at >98% for the following influenza seasons (2006-2009) [48]. - A mandatory influenza vaccination policy as a condition of employment was also implemented in hospitals within BJC HealthCare, following failed attempts by the organization to achieve target influenza vaccination rates through voluntary mechanisms [49].
 This policy defined HCP as all employed hospital staff (both clinical and nonclinical, including volunteers and vendors).
 Medical and religious exemptions were considered, and HCP that qualified for an exemption were encouraged to wear masks for the remainder of the influenza season.
 Non-compliant HCP were terminated for not meeting the conditions of employment.
 The authors reported increases in HCP vaccination coverage from 71% (2007) to 98% (2008).
-Within the BJC Health care System, 0.03% were terminated for failing to comply with hospital policy, similar to reports from the Virginia Mason experience [49].
+Within the BJC HealthCare system, 0.03% were terminated for failing to comply with hospital policy, similar to reports from the Virginia Mason experience [49].